MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-couple-and-synchronize-records-manually.md

     > [!Note]
     > You can synchronise a single record from [!INCLUDE[crm_md](includes/crm_md.md)] automatically only when **Sync.
 Only Coupled Records** is disabled and the synchronisation direction is set to **Bidirectional** or **From Integration Table** on the **Integration Table Mapping** page for the record.
 For more information, see [Mapping the Tables and Fields to Synchronise](admin-how-to-modify-table-mappings-for-synchronization.md#create-new-records).

-## <a name="to-couple-multiple-records-using-match-based-coupling"></a>To couple multiple records using match-based coupling
+## To couple multiple records using match-based coupling

 Specify the data to synchronise for an entity, such as a customer or contact, by coupling records based on matches.
 Refine the matches by making the search case sensitive, and assigning a priority for each match.
 If no match is found, you can also specify that you want to create the entity in Dataverse.
 For more information, go to [Customise the match-based coupling](admin-how-to-set-up-a-dynamics-crm-connection.md#customize-the-match-based-coupling).